 You are planning to design a new business card.
 You know that business cards are a way through which you can continue a conversation with your client later.

 And in this digitalized era, you want your business card to be tech-savvy too.
-You want clients to put in minimal effort in contacting you.
+A card that needs the clients to put in minimal effort to contact you would be the best.
 This will help you network better.

 So, you want to design a business card, which is easy to share.
-And helps consolidate all your contact details in a single view.
+And it should also consolidate all your contact details in a single view.

 In this article, we will tell you all you need to know about digital business cards.
 And how to create one.